Fiserv/banking-hub/docs/fintechs/Know Your Business.md

 **Who is it for:** Developers creating or integrating apps that need a Know Your Business (KYB) service.

-**How is it used:** Employ these APIs to create or integrate Know You Business applications with public record databases to authenticate a businesses information such as company name, address, phone, articles of incorporation, and beneficial owners.
+**How is it used:** Employ these APIs to create or integrate Know Your Business applications with public record databases to authenticate a businesses information such as company name, address, phone, articles of incorporation, and beneficial owners.

 **Potential uses:** KYB Apps that provide business customer verification services.